d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ```

 Just as with training algorithms or model architectures, it is important to understand how to best
 compare different HPO methods.
-Each run of an HPO experiment depends on several sources of randomness,
+Each run of an HPO experiment depends on mostly two sources of randomness,
-from the seed for random configuration choices and non-convex optimization of surrogate models to random
-effects in each training run (such as random weight initialization or mini-batch ordering).
-When comparing
-different methods, it is  therefore crucial to run each experiment several times and present average or
+the random effects in each training run (such as random weight initialization or mini-batch ordering) and, as we are going to see in the next sections, the intrinsic randomness of the HPO method itself.
+Hence, when comparing different methods, it is crucial to run each experiment several times and present statistics, such as mean or median, across a population of multiple repetitions of an optimizer based on different seeds of the random number generator.
-quantile statistics.*CA: surrogate model has not been defined or introduced.
-In other words, it is not clear what we talk about here.
-Also, should we be more precise than quantile statistica and mention median?*

-*CA: we should make the link with the upcoming sections and say which methods will be discussed*

 ## Summary